tanapop/OxyPHP/README.md

 ![Screenshot from 2017-03-21 15-28-55.png](https://bitbucket.org/repo/p6xdM7/images/1366632440-Screenshot%20from%202017-03-21%2015-28-55.png)

-To deploy your application and stop showing the Module Generator screen at your home page, simply go to config.ini file and set SETUP_MODE = 0.
+To deploy your application and stop showing the Module Generator screen at your home page, simply go to config.ini file and set DEVELOP_MODE = 0.